 A Moveable Feast is a classic, plain and simple.
 Whether dad has read it or not, this restored edition of Hemingway’s memoir of Paris in the 1920s makes sure that the enduring accounts of pre-WWII Parisian life still leap off the page as we hurtle toward the 2020s.

 7. Swimming to Cambodia by Spalding Gray

-A legendary monologue by one of the all time great storytellers tells the tale of Gray’s time spent in Thailand shooting a film.
-What follows is unlike anything the dad in your life has probably every read, with a wit and in a style that will never be matched or replicated.
+A legendary monologue by one of the all-time great storytellers tells the tale of Gray’s time spent in Thailand shooting a film.
+What follows is unlike anything the dad in your life has probably ever read, with a wit and in a style that will never be matched or replicated.
 Swimming to Cambodia was also made into a film by Jonathan Demme, which is highly recommended as well.

 8. Il Bel Centro: A Year in the Beautiful Center by Michelle Damiani

 Moving to a country home in Umbria, Italy, is a dream of many but for 99.9 percent of us, it remains just that: a lofty ambition we are never bold enough to act upon.
 Not so for author Michelle Damiani.
 The result is Il Bel Centro: A Year in the Beautiful Center, a profoundly moving book about a new family life real and imagined in a charming medieval Italian village, and about the ways we all are changed by travel and new foreign experiences.

 9. Paris To the Moon by Adam Gopnik